 “I was devastated, and from a young age I quietly vowed to assist with the protection and conservation of birdlife,” she says.

-Now, Shelton paints every day on the front veranda of her family home overlooking Lake Monger, a wildlife reserve in Perth, Western Australia.
+Now, Shelton paints every day on the front veranda of her family home overlooking Lake Monger, a wildlife preserve in Perth, Western Australia.

-She considers the garden to be an extension of this reserve which gives her the opportunity to share her space with a variety of birdlife.
+She considers the garden to be an extension of this reserve which allows her the opportunity to share her space with various birdlife.

 “Birds are very inquisitive and come and say hello, and some are very timid even though they know me.”

-“Some of my bird friends are highly intelligent creatures, some are very funny to watch, and some can be extremely resourceful,” she says.
+“Some of my bird friends are brilliant creatures, some are very funny to watch, and some can be extremely resourceful,” she says.

 Favorite Place to See Birds

 Her favorite place to see birds is bushwalking, where she can smell the eucalyptus trees, enjoy the natural bush and watch the birds be free.